dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2118: Life outcomes are shaped by numerous factors.
+### T2118: Life outcomes are shaped by a combination of personal choices, circumstances, and others' actions.

 |Support|
 |---|